rase6/rase6/README.md

 💻 Programming Languages: Proficient in Python, with experience in C++, MATLAB, and ROS (Robot Operating System).

+🔌 Experienced with Arduino and Raspberry Pi microcontrollers

 🖥️ Software Development: object-oriented programming, and version control using Git.

 🛠️ Problem Solving: Analytical mindset and ability to tackle complex challenges.